 extraction: It may take to replace the tooth withdental implant months, but with the development of implantation techniques in Turkey, it has become possible to perform an operation Implant a tooth in one day.

-Veneers: It may take making Cosmetic veneers Three to four weeks before the dentist can place them.
+Veneers: It may take making Cosmetic veneers Three to four weeks before the dentist can put them in.

 Not every fracture can be prevented, but you can reduce your risk by following several healthy practices: